uloco/numix-cursor/README.md

 Enjoy!

 ## NOTE:
-if you wish to edit the files manually using inkscape (currently only working method) copy the files in /default to /src and make your edits then run generate-only.sh to convert, generate, and install cursors.
+if you wish to edit the files manually using inkscape copy the files in /default to /src and make your edits then run generate-only.sh to convert, generate, and install cursors.